Ease of Handling Trial

 Introductory: A single rail is placed on the ground between the jump standards; jump cups must be removed.
 Up to two ground rails may be set in front of the jump rail; each 1- to 1.2-m (3.5- to 4-ft) apart.
 Novice A & B: Jump consists of a pair of crossed rails not to exceed 0.5 m (22 in.) at the standard and 0.4 m (15 in.) at the center.
 Intermediate A – Masters: Jump consists of a solid-looking obstacle or rails set approximately 0.5-m (22 in.) high.
 The jump may be set up to 1-m (39-in.) high for Masters Level riders.

-Execution – The horse should approach and jump over the obstacle cleanly, naturally, and with assurance.
+Execution – The horse should approach and jump over the obstacle cleanly, naturally, and with assurance at prescribed gait for their performance level.
 The obstacle may be required in both directions providing there is at least one obstacle in between the first and second execution.

 The poles should be about 3.7 meters (12 feet) in length with a diameter of about 10 cm (4 inches), supported 5?10 cm (2?4 inches) above the ground.